joeytwiddle/significant-white-space/README.md

 - Since indentation is required to create curlies `{` `}`, if you attempt to create a class or function (or any block) with an empty body, you had better add an indented dummy line too (e.g. a comment) or you won't get curlies (and with SCI you will get a semicolon).

 - In Javascript, object and function definitions sometimes end with `};`.
 When semicolon removal/injection is enabled, both these tokens will be stripped when decurling to sws, and the semicolon will *not* be re-introduced on curling.
 However the semicolon can be retained by wrapping the definition in brackets, leaving a third symbol on the last line: `} );`

+- You must choose between allowing multi-line expressions (provided they are wrapped in `(`...`)`) or allowing the definition of new indented blocks within `(`...`)` expressions.
+For languages where you often declare anonymous functions or implementations and pass them immediately, you probably want the latter.
+The option is currently called doNotCurlMultiLineParentheses.
+Perhaps we can track a stack of what nested blocks we are in (e.g. `"{{{(({"`), although since we have no `{`s in sws files, `{` must be always implied by indentation, but at least we can avoid semicolon injection in flat or only-partially-indented multi-line expressions.

+- For the moment you will not have much joy with `#ifdef` preprocessor macros.
+They will suffer from semicolon and experience curly insertion just like normal code if their bodies are indented.

 - I have not thought about how one would declare a typedef struct.
 That should work fine, although the final outer text will get pushed onto its own line after the closing `}`.